apiispanen/Drew/README.md

 - 🔭 I’m currently building [Dolphin Studios LLC](https://dolphinstudios.co/)

-- 👯 I’m looking for clients who are [in Ecommerce and are trying to implement new Tech](https://dolphinstudios.co/about/)
+- 👯 I’m looking for startups who need both an architect and team to [build their idea and bring it to life](https://dolphinstudios.co/about/)

-- 💬 Ask me about **Connecting AI to your data**
+- 💬 Ask me about **Building APIs for your AI application**

-- 📫 How to reach me: **drew@dolphinconsults.com**
+- 📫 How to reach me: **drew@dolphinstudios.co**

 <h3 align="left">Connect with me:</h3>
 <p align="left">